note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 // PlusOne<N>
 // Defined between 0 and 999
-// Start with an array of length 0 and check if it is equal to N
+// Start with an array of length 0 and check if it is
+// equal to N.
-// If it is add one element to the array and return it's length.
+// If it is add one element to the array and return
+// it's length.
-// If not recursively call PlusOne with an array that is one element longer.
+// If not recursively call PlusOne with an array that is
+// one element longer.
 // This way we get N + 1
 type PlusOne<N extends number, Arr extends any[] = []> =
   [...Arr]['length'] extends N